-- Acts at a landscape scale, including both the natural and socio-economic system; 1. - 2. - 3. and adaptability towards future (climate change related) challenges.
+- 1. Acts at a landscape scale, including both the natural and socio-economic system; - 2.
+Integrates management of multiple assets and functions within the landscape context; - 3.
+Embraces and leverages upon the natural dynamics of the system, providing resilience and adaptability towards future (climate change related) challenges.